hankmorgan/UnderworldGodot/README.md

 #### Credits
 The following credits are taken verbatim from the files shared by named projects.

 The "me" mentioned in the credits is not the author of this guide.
+(Not Hank Morgan)

 ##### Credits from the Abysmal Project
    My thanks go out to Jim Cameron that started the original "uw-specs.txt"